kdottiemo/git-novice-develop-gitlab/_episodes/07-github.md

 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitLab, then click on the "+" icon roughly in the middle, to create a new project (GitLab initializes at the "project" level rather than the "repository" level.)
-Name the project, and thus the repository, `planets`:
+Select "New Project":

 ![Creating a Repository on GitHub (Step 1)](../fig/gitlab-fig/createNew.png)

-Name your repository "planets" and then click "Create Repository".
+Name the project, and thus the repository, `planets`:

 Note: Since this repository will be connected to a local repository, it needs to be empty.
 Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add